Other Functions and Variables

 precision

-The raw data Ren'Py gets is number of frames per second, rounded down.
+The raw data Ren'Py gets is the number of frames per second rounded down to the nearest integer.
 This means that a monitor that runs at 59.95 frames per second will be reported at 59 fps.
-The precision argument reduces the precision of this reading, such that the only valid readings are multiples of the precision.
+The precision argument then further reduces the precision of this reading, such that the only valid readings are multiples of the precision.

 Since all monitor framerates tend to be multiples of 5 (25, 30, 60, 75, and 120), this likely will improve accuracy.
 Setting precision to 1 disables this.